I’m surprised I haven’t covered this incredibly mundane issue already. But anyways, better late than never. I guess.

 - Do you really want to renew the tenancy?

 There are generally two common ways of renewing an existing tenancy.
-The good news is both processes are straight forward, so even if you aren’t the sharpest tool in the shed, you’ll be in safe hands.
-But the simplistic nature means I’m going to have one hell of a time making this post seem compelling/engaging, so try to bear with me without crashing out and drooling like a rabid dog.
+The good news is both processes are relatively straight forward, so even if you aren’t the sharpest tool in the shed, you should be okay.

 1) Sign a new tenancy agreement